SUSTAINABILITYThe soul of our brewery has always been about sustainable, responsible practices

 The Beauty of Aluminum

 Our aluminum cans are better for the beer and the environment.
 Aluminum protects the beer from light and oxygen better than glass.
 Cans are lighter than glass, making them efficient to transport.
 Plus, aluminum is infinitely recyclable!
-Our six-pack carriers are 100% post-consumer recycled plastic, and fully recyclable too.
+Our six-pack carriers are 100% post-consumer recycled plastic, and a #2 recyclable.

 Every year, we donate a portion of proceeds from our Gallatin Pale Ale to the Greater Gallatin Watershed Council every year, helping protect and care for our local brewing and recreating waters.
 Pick up a pint or a few cans for your next adventure in the Gallatin Watershed — enjoy a fresh brew while supporting watershed stewardship!